Slackadays/Chata/libchata/README.md

 Chatassembler may throw a `ChataError` exception if it encounters incorrect code or has some other error.

 To catch these, just add a `try {} catch(...) {}` block like you would with other C++ code.

+These errors follow the same format that other parts of `libchata` use.

 ### Example